PerfectlySoft/PerfectDocs/guide/Turnstile.md

 server.setResponseFilters([(myLogger, .low)])
 ```

-Now, set the port, static files location, and start the server:
+Now, set the port and static files location, and start the server:

 ``` swift
 // Set a listen port of 8181